Numbers633/LogisticMap/README.md

 --Cycles--

 If you ever find a new stable cycle with this program, please add it to the cycle dictionary below.
+It is recommended that if you need high search quality that you also use higher numbers of pre-iterations for it to stabilize.
+Good luck!

 All of the numbers below are numbers to try out in this application: